adamralph/adamralph.github.com/_posts/2013-01-02-a-new-blog-for-a-new-year.md

 - Fully customisable (I control the code!)
 - Free hosting (Github)

 After battling with Blogger for my previous posts (all 3 of them), creating the post you are reading now is a breeze!
-I'm stitting in Heathrow airport waiting for my flight and I thought I'd draft the post, so I fired up MarkdownPad and off I go!
+I'm sitting in Heathrow airport waiting for my flight and I thought I'd draft the post, so I fired up MarkdownPad and off I go!

 <!--excerpt-->